xieyaoyue/tp/docs/UserGuide.md

 * The abbreviation of `MONTH` is case sensitive.
 The system only accepts the abbreviation of `MONTH` with the first three letters, and the first letter is capitalised.
 Example: `Jul` for July or `Oct` for October.

+* The system has the feature of a currency converter, but it only supports currency conversion for SGD to USD, or USD to SGD, or SGD to CNY, or CNY to SGD.

+* The default currency of the system is SGD.

 ### 3.1 Viewing Repayment List Summary: `repayment list`
 This command shows your repayment list.